This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 Add user permissions

 User permissions can be created or modified from the Share or Send dialog.
-User permissions allow you to add permissions to a specific document for a specific user.
-Do not share a document using these types of permissions if you are trying to add permissions for a "Signer" -- instead see Add a signer and send a "Sign Request"
+User permissions allow you to add permissions to a specific document for a specific user (email) to access within DocHub for review or collaboration.
+It's not meant for requesting signature from a signer.
+For e-signatures, scroll down to Add a signer and send a "Sign Request"

 The main privileges granted by the various permission levels are as follows: